-Adapting to impacts on fisheries will require actions across a mix of these values are only rough point.
+Adapting to impacts on fisheries will require actions across a mix of areas as indicated here.
+Note these values are only rough approximations to illustrate a point.

 Building greater food security

 There are 18 communities on 17 islands in the Torres Strait.
 Food, water and energy security are vital to the future viability of communities across the region.
 Increasingly, communities are looking for ways to revitalize their traditional subsistence practices, or to seek innovative new ways to become more self-sufficient and resilient in terms of their water resources, food supplies and energy systems.